“I wish we had known about hospice sooner.”

 Timely hospice referrals are a critical factor for patients with a terminal prognosis.
-When patients and their families do not access these services in a timely manner, they do not receive the full benefit of hospice care.
+When patients and their families do not access these hospice support services in a timely manner, they do not receive the full benefit of hospice care.
 Evidence shows that patients referred to hospice less than one week before their date of death received fewer benefits of hospice in terms of symptom management, emotional and spiritual support, and nursing care.
 In contrast, patients and families who received hospice care for 30 days or more reported the most benefits of hospice.

 There are many obstacles in transitioning a patient to hospice care.
 Sometimes patients with a life-limiting condition and their families are unreceptive to hospice care, either due to a lack of knowledge about what hospice truly is or a desire to continue curative treatment.

 However, one of the biggest obstacles to a hospice referral is that physicians are often unsure how to talk to their patients clearly and honestly about their poor prognosis and limited treatment options.
 While 90% of physicians report being aware of hospice, one-quarter said they do not address hospice options with their terminally ill patients, and the other three-quarters report discussing hospice “selectively.”

 It’s not surprising that many physicians find it challenging or may not know how to discuss end-of-life care.
 Physicians are trained to preserve health and combat illness and often lack guidance on communicating with dying patients and their families about hospice care.

 When done correctly, discussions about end-of-life care can bolster doctor-patient relationships and increase the likelihood that patients will choose appropriate treatment options.
 Good communication can help alleviate fears, minimize pain, and allow patients and their families to experience a “peaceful death.”
 On the other hand, poor communication can result in suboptimal care and unnecessary mental, physical, and emotional anguish.

-This resource will help you foster a comfortable, more productive dialogue with your patients and their families about end-of-life options and hospice care.
+This end-of-life conversations guide will help you foster a comfortable, more productive dialogue with your patients and their families about end-of-life options and hospice care.

 When to Start a Dialogue About End-of-Life Care